NashTech-Labs/Create-VPC-subnet-using-terraform-in-gcp/README.md

-## Deploy ElasticBeanstalk using Terraform
+## Create VPC with Subnet in GCP using Terraform

 Following are the files that are needed:
 ```